Skip to main content

 enabled: true

-1. It takes time
+1. It is time-consuming

 1. terraform-config-inspect needs to be built from source